xpufx/reddit-comments-overkill/README.md

 3. **Install the script**:
    - Your userscript manager should detect the script and offer to install it
-   - If not, open Tampermonkey/Greasemonkey dashboard
+   - If not, open your userscript manager's dashboard
    - Click "Create a new script" or the "+" button
    - Paste the copied script
    - Save (Ctrl+S or click Save)